-The Holiday and Celebration Bread in Five Minutes a Day book is available for pre-order!
+The Holiday and Celebration Bread in Five Minutes a Day book (affiliate link) is available for pre-order!
 I’ve worked on the last four Artisan Bread in 5 Minutes a Day books, and helped photograph this new book.
 It’s a wonderful collection, and I’ll be sharing from it later this week.

 Baked Pumpkin Donuts

 Not all donut pans are made the same.
 I used this one here (affiliate link), which makes a slightly smaller, thicker donut than a standard donut pan.
 If you do use a pan like this, you will have to bake the donuts a few minutes longer.

 You can also make these donuts into muffins: scoop 1/3 cup batter into each muffin cup and bake 20-30 minutes, until a toothpick comes out clean.
 Follow directions for brushing with melted butter and coating in sugar.

 3 cups (420g) all-purpose flour

 1/4 teaspoon baking soda

 1/8 teaspoon cloves

 1/3 cup buttermilk